Skip to main content

 At least the return to our hotel was all downhill.

 On our way back, we were passed by a parade (with the usual protests) for Portugual's Freedom Day.
 When we were served at the bookshop earlier today, the cashier asked where we were from.
-When we said Australia she said "You wear poppies today, we wear chrysanthemums for Freedom Day."
+When we said Australia she said "You wear poppies today, we wear carnations for Freedom Day."
 Now I will remember that every ANZAC Day.

 Once back at the hotel, we settled in with a cup of tea, prepared our bags for tomorrow, soaked in a bath and relaxed.
 Who needs dinner anyway.
 Tomorrow our Camino begins.